-If you’re suffering from a movement disorder such as Parkinson’s, dystonia or essential tremor, and your symptoms cannot be adequately controlled with medications, you may want to consider deep brain stimulation (DBS).
+If you’re suffering from a movement disorder such as Parkinson’s or essential tremor, and your symptoms cannot be adequately controlled with medications, you may want to consider deep brain stimulation (DBS).

-DBS involves inserting electrodes in the brain and wires under the skin that connect to a pulse generator (neurostimulator) implanted in your chest area.
-Once in place, you will use a remote control to activate the electrical stimulation going to your brain.
+DBS involves inserting electrodes in the brain and wires that connect to a pulse generator, also known as a neurostimulator.
+The DBS generator is implanted under your skin in your chest area and controlled by a remote to activate the electrical stimulation going to your brain.

 The best candidates for DBS will meet most of the following criteria:

 At Mercy, we offer comprehensive services to diagnose and treat a full range of conditions, including:

 At Mercy, we offer comprehensive testing services to diagnose conditions and injuries, including: